oracle-livelabs/database/global-microservices-springdata-nosql/run-nosql-app/run-nosql-app.md

     fg
     </copy>
     ```
-    NB: you can rexecute the command `fg` to validate that there are not jobs running in background.
+    Note: you can rexecute the command `fg` to validate that there are not jobs running in background.

     Delete the temporary files created.
     ```shell